BlockScience/PocketSimulationModel/README.md

 Where each key represents a set, the config_option_state refers to a specific starting state, config_option_params does the same for parameters, monte_carlo_n defines the number of monte carlo runs, and T defines the number of timesteps for the experiment.

+Within model/config/params, the config_option_map is set up to handle the different options for creating parameter sweeps.
+More detail in the parameters section on specifics.

+    config_option_map = {
+        "Test": {"System": "Test", "Behaviors": "Test", "Functional": "Test"}
+    }

+Likewise, within model/config/state, there is a config_option_map for the specific types of starting state assumptions to implement.

+    config_option_map = {
+        "Test": {
+            "Geozones": "Test",
+            "Applications": "Test",
+            "DAO": "Test",
+            "Portals": "Test",
+            "Services": "Test",
+            "Servicers": "Test",
+            "Validators": "Test",
+        }
+    }

 ## Parameters

+## State